Accelerated Repair Program Statement of Interest Process Overview

 The SOI Filing Period

-The MSBA opens its SOI system annually for districts to file one or more SOIs for either the Core Program or the ARP.
+The MSBA opens its SOI System annually for districts to file one or more SOIs for consideration in the MSBA’s grant program.
+While the MSBA will continue to open the SOI System annually for consideration in the Core Program, beginning in 2025, the MSBA will open the System for consideration in the ARP biennially.
 The SOI is the tool districts use to identify the deficiencies and/or programmatic issues that exist in their facilities.
 Districts should submit one SOI per school for each school that they believe requires a project.
-An SOI should only be filed for a facility where a district has the ability to fund a schematic design within two months of invitation and a total project budget within 12 months of invitation.
-Over the last several years, the SOI system has opened in early January.
-SOIs are typically due for the ARP in early February and for the Core Program in early April.
-In the past, staff have completed recommendations for invitations at the Board of Directors meeting in June.
-The MSBA reviews these dates annually and may adjust opening and closing dates as may be needed from time to time.
-Each year, the SOI opening information is published on the MSBA’s website in addition to each superintendent receiving email communications in advance, on the day of and throughout the filing period until the closure of the Accelerated Repair Program and the Core Program.
+An SOI should only be filed for a facility where a district can fund a schematic design within 90 days of invitation and a total project budget within 12 months of invitation.
+The SOI System will typically open in mid-January and for ARP close in mid-March; however, this timeline is subject to change.

-• the proposed project cost is projected as less than $250,000;
+• the proposed total project cost is projected as less than $250,000;

 • the district is considering the facility for potential consolidation;